cloudentity/vertx-tools/README.md

 }
 ```

-We want to collect all the module definitions at `_modules` keys defined withing `apiGroups` object.
+We want to collect all the module definitions at `_modules` keys defined within `apiGroups` object.
 To do so we need to configure `modules` in following way:

 ```